orizens/orizens.com/src/pages/blog/2014-09-20-a-journey-from-require-js-to-browserify.md

   - tools
   - underscore
 ---
 A couple of years ago I started developing [Echoes Player](http://echotu.be) with Backbone.js, Underscore.js, Bootstrap and Require.js.
-Recently I migrated the code to use [browserify](http://browserify.org/), and i&#8217;d like to share the insights from this process.
+Recently I migrated the code to use [browserify](http://browserify.org/), and i'd like to share the insights from this process.

 <!--more-->

 ## Preface

 Back then, I saw [require.js as a solution for dependency management with javascript](http://orizens.com/wp/topics/backbone-js-for-large-scale-applications-ui-architecture/ "Backbone.js for large scale applications – UI Architecture").
-Later on, while not using the lazy loading ability, I took the chance of creating a [build file for whole project &#8211; concatenating all the js files to one uglified & optimized file](http://orizens.com/wp/topics/requirejs-optimizing-and-building-one-file/ "RequireJS – Optimizing and Building One File").
+Later on, while not using the lazy loading ability, I took the chance of creating a [build file for whole project - concatenating all the js files to one uglified & optimized file](http://orizens.com/wp/topics/requirejs-optimizing-and-building-one-file/ "RequireJS – Optimizing and Building One File").
 In the land of Backbone.js development and code organization, require.js gave the ability to implement the separation of concerns, and promoting good code practicing by creating separated files, load them to a module (let it be lazy or not) and have a sane maintenance of code.

 Require.js has support both for the AMD & CommonJS specs for module definition as well as for [loading incompatible files with these specs](http://orizens.com/wp/topics/requirejs-loading-incompatible-javascript-file/ "AMD/RequireJS – Loading Incompatible JavaScript Files").